 Some links below are my affiliate links, meaning, at no additional cost to you, I may earn a commission if you click through and make a purchase.
-Read my full disclosure policy here.
 Please know that I only recommend products and services I have used myself or with clients.

 If you want to create a profitable blog, you’re going to have to spend some money to make money.
 The good news isn’t it doesn’t require a huge investment.
 There are a few things that I invest in and credit with the success of my blog to date:

 - Reliable web hosting.
 Your site can be amazing, but if it’s down often or slow, it doesn’t matter because many people will get frustrated and stop reading.
 I think it’s also important to self-host if you’re serious about monetizing your blog.
 Instead of waiting to make this jump, it’s a good investment to make in the beginning before you have a ton of content to transfer over!
-I use SiteGround as the host for my sites and you can get hosting for as low as $3.95 (along with a free SSL certificate) using this link.
+I use SiteGround as the host for my sites and you can get hosting for as low as $4.99 (along with a free SSL certificate).